7 Steps to Automate GLP‑1 Dose Reminders & Alerts in Pepio | Pepio: GLP-1 Peptide Tracker 7 Steps to Automate GLP‑1 Dose Reminders & Alerts in Pepio

 • Optional wearable sync for activity and biometric context

 This seven‑step walkthrough will cover planning, automation logic, monitoring, and a short troubleshooting mini‑section.
 Pepio helps translate reminders and alerts into clearer habits and fewer missed doses.
-Users using Pepio often see more consistent logging and easier reporting for clinic visits.
+Pepio users often see more consistent logging and simpler reporting for clinic visits.
 Learn more about Pepio’s approach to adherence automation in the following steps.

 Step‑by‑Step Setup in Pepio